Mark Wallinger: Turner Prize

-Mark Wallinger was awarded The Turner Prize 2007 for State Britain, a direct meticulous replica and reconstruction of Brian Haw’s protest peace camp outside the Houses of Parliament against policies towards Iraq.
+Mark Wallinger was awarded the 2007 Turner Prize for State Britain, a direct meticulous replica and reconstruction of Brian Haw’s protest peace camp outside the Houses of Parliament against policies towards Iraq.
 The installation occupied the entire length of Tate Britain’s Duveen Galleries, consisting of more than 600 banners, flags, teddy bears, peace signs, Haw’s tarpaulin shelter, and other materials amassed by Haw over his years of protest.
 The original display consisted of donations from the public, including paintings, banners and toys.
 This had been confiscated by the police under the Serious Organised Crime and Police Act 2005.
 He also put a black line on the floor of the Tate and through the middle of his exhibit to mark part of a 1 kilometre exclusion zone from Parliament Square.
 The jury applauded the work for its “immediacy, visceral intensity and historic importance” integrating “a bold political statement with art’s ability to articulate fundamental human truths”.
 The art historian Yve-Alain Bois described State Britain as “one of the most remarkable political works of art ever”.

-On speaking to the BBC about the award, Wallinger added, “I am indebted to all those people who contributed to the making of State Britain.
+On speaking to the BBC about the award, Wallinger added, "I am indebted to all those people who contributed to the making of State Britain.
 Brian Haw is a remarkable man who has waged a tireless campaign against the folly and hubris of our government’s foreign policy.
 For six-and-a-half years he has remained steadfast in Parliament Square, the last dissenting voice in Britain.
-Bring home the troops, give us back our rights, trust the people.”
+Bring home the troops, give us back our rights, trust the people."

 In 2011 the artwork was exhibited for the first time in the Netherlands at the De Pont Museum of Contemporary Art.